ZONESTAR3D/Slicing-Guide/readme.md

 - R3 hotend
 > User guide for Cura slicing process of R3 hotend

-# PrusaSlicer:
+# SuperSlicer:
-> setting guide and configration file for Prusa Slicer
+> setting guide and configration file for Super Slicer